 To be able to understand and respond accordingly to the specific individual holistic needs of any young person, during the transition process and prior to admission these needs are assessed and keywork staff work in conjunction with the therapeutic lead to deliver a clear, thoughtful Admissions Assessment.
-This means that we will be able to understand each child's behaviour pattern and attachment history and can begin working on the levels of support they will require before they move in.
+This means that we will be able to understand each child's needs, behaviour pattern and attachment history and can begin working on the levels of support they will require before they move in.
 This assessment takes an account of a 'Day in the life of' the child in care, known triggers of challenging behaviour and where possible, a history of placements and key attachment figures.
+We can also then commission additional training for the team if required around a specific need that is outside of the majority skillset and will ensure that this happens prior to the child moving in.

-When a young person moves into the home; admission arrangements will be tailored to their individual, but there will always be a welcome basket in their room and something that they like to eat available either as the main meal or ready to cook if they are arriving outside of the usual mealtime.
-A further, more extensive copy of the Children's Guide will be issued if required, and complaint procedures explained.
+When a young person moves into the home; admission arrangements will be tailored to their individual needs, but there will always be a welcome basket in their room appropriate to them, and something that they like to eat available either as the main meal or ready to cook if they are arriving outside of the usual mealtime.
+A further, more extensive copy of the Children's Guide or one in an accessible format will be issued if required, and complaint procedures explained.